Protect your API on Python

 Token validation

-For demonstration, we use the Flask app and package to create the require_auth decorator to validate the token's signature, expiration status, and required claims.
+For demonstration, we use the Flask app and jose package to create the require_auth decorator to validate the token's signature, expiration status, and required claims.

 Install jose as your dependency